 Similarly, there are plenty of ways in which a driver may misuse a vehicle in a non-foreseeable manner.
 For example, if you attach a pulley to your truck tires, and run the engine to turn the wheels and lift an object out of a pit, then the manufacturer cannot be held liable for injuries stemming from some product failure that subsequently occurs (i.e., the breaks fail and the truck collides with you and your friends).

 Speak to an Experienced Phoenix Accident Attorney for Legal Assistance

 Though product defect claims in Arizona are subject to strict liability principles, they are among the most difficult claims to “win,” as manufacturers have substantial resources, and tend to be somewhat aggressive in fighting lawsuits so as to discourage others from bringing similar lawsuits.

 Here at Hirsch & Lyon, our attorneys are more than capable of taking on manufacturers and securing maximum compensation for our injured clients.
 We have decades of experience representing the injured in a range of motor vehicle accident lawsuits, and as such, we understand the contours of product defect litigation and the strategies that manufacturers employ to avoid liability.

-Unlike many other firms, we focus solely on motor vehicle accident claims.
+Unlike many other firms, we focus solely on personal injury cases.
 This focus ensures that we are well-equipped to handle all the complex (and unexpected!) issues that arise in such litigation.
 Our results speak volumes about our approach — we have secured over $100 million in damages (verdicts and settlements) on behalf of our injured clients.